 Tip #2: Ensure the techniques are practical and significant

 To manage my students’ behavior, I always raise topics concerning polite language, the importance of eye contact, respecting other students, and treating each student equally.
 During the lesson, I elaborate on the importance of these topics and train them to practice.
-Together with the students, I set rules and guidelines on classroom behavior and stick them on the wall.
+Together with the students, I set rules and guidelines on classroom behavior and stuck them on the wall.
 I ensure every student adheres to the authorities.
 Thus, the classroom remains organized.

 17. How Do You Manage Pressure at Your Work Station?